sourcey/sourcey.com/source/2014-03-28-conquering-the-internet.markdown

 When launching a new enterprise it's your entrepreneurial passion that will drive you, and delude you from the truth.
 This is why its important to calm and prepare your mind for what's coming before you setting out on your hero's journey.

-Don't be blinded by the entrepreneurial fervour, and or loose sight of the reality of your choices.
-Make sure you know what you're in for, and that you're willing to accept the long term effects and responsibilities of your undertaking.
+In the beginning it's important now to be blinded by entrepreneurial fervour, or loose sight of the reality of your choices.
+Make sure you know what you're getting yourself into, and that you're willing to accept the long term effects and responsibilities of your undertaking.

 Take the time to detach yourself, and view your goals with an objective and critical mind.
-Ask yourself the difficult questions, and if you can't be 100% honest, then find someone who will.
+Ask yourself the difficult questions, and if you can't be 100% honest, then find someone who will be.

 * Have I researched the market properly?
 * Do I have the manpower and resources?